 Author, Speaker, & in the News

-Dr. Kiewra is the author of following three books:
+Dr. Kiewra is the author of following five books:

 International Public Speaker

 Dr. Kiewra is available for presentations or workshops for student, teacher, parent, or corporate groups.